 COMMUNICATION

-- R. E. Ostman, chair; K. Berggren, M. Campo,
+R. E. Ostman, chair; K. Berggren, M. Campo,

 - A. P. Chan, R. D. Colle, L. Cowdery,

 - B. O. Earle, G. Gay, D. A. Grossman,

-- J. Hayman, D. Krikorian, B. Lewenstein,
+- J. Heyman, D. Krikorian, B. Lewenstein,

-- T. M. Russo, C. Scherer, D. Scheufele,

-- J. Shanahan, M. A. Shapiro, P. Stepp,
+- T. M. Russo, C. Scherer, D. Scheufele, J. Shanahan, M. A. Shapiro, P. Stepp,

 - R. B. Thompson, L. VanBuskirk, W. B. Ward

 Note: class meeting times are accurate at the time of publication.
 If changes are necessary, the department will provide new information as soon as possible.

 COMM 116 Communication in Social Relationships

 Spring or summer.
 3 credits.
 Spring: lecs, M W F 1:25-2:15.
 D. Krikorian.

 An overview of current knowledge about communication, with particular emphasis on interpersonal communication.
 Introduction to a wide range of contemporary theories and research about effective communication in contexts such as friendships, small groups, organizations, and health care settings.

-COMM 117 Writing about Communication
+COMM 117 Writing about Communication Spring.

-Spring.
 3 credits.
 Concurrent enrollment in COMM 116 required.
-T R 10:10-11:25, 11:40-12:55, 1:25-2:40.
+T R 10:10-11:25.
 L. VanBuskirk and staff.
 Students develop skill in various writing styles and genres.
 The class explores communication practices and theories as they are observed and studied in personal and professional contexts.
 Assignments polish students' ability to gather information, to analyze information, to integrate ideas about communication, and to express those ideas clearly and cogently.

-COMM 120 Contemporary Mass Communication

-Fall or summer.
+COMM 120 Contemporary Mass Communication Fall or summer.
 Lecs, M W F 12:20-1:10.
 J. Shanahan.

 The processes and effects of communication systems.
 Topics include the evolution of communication media, current knowledge about mediated communication, and the role of communication in contemporary social issues.
 Discussion sections relate the course topics to students' personal experience.
 Assignments include case studies, experiential learning exercises, and short papers.
 COMM 121 Investigating Communication Fall.
-1 credit.
-Communication majors only.
+3 credits.
 Students must be enrolled concurrently in COMM 120.
-Lecs, T 10:10-11:00.
-J. Shanahan.
+Lecs, T R 10:10-11:25, 11:40-12:55 or 1:25-2:40.
+R. Ostman.
 An examination of research methods in communication, with particular emphasis on the mass communication process.
-Lectures and exercises will be linked to lectures from COMM 120, providing an introduction to how research about communication is done.
-This course is required for communication majors.
+Exercises in writing, speaking, and working in small groups focus on topics such as gender depictions, violence in the media, and social roles.
 COMM 191 Topics In Communication Summer.
 1-3 credits.
-Hours TBA.
+Hours to be arranged.
 Staff.
 Study of topics in communication at lowerdivision level.
 Special emphasis on topics reflecting the expertise of visiting faculty available in summer session and on topics suitable for entry-level college students.
 COMM 201 Oral Communication Fall, spring, or summer.
 3 credits.
 Each section limited to 20 students (fall and spring) or 15 students (summer).
 Preference given to sophomores, juniors, and seniors.
 Fluency in spoken English is assumed.
 Students missing the first two class meetings without university excuse are dropped so others may register.
 No student will be added or dropped after the second week of classes.
-K. Berggren, J. Hayman, T. Russo, R. Thompson, and staff.
-Hayman, T. Russo, K. Thompson, and statt.
+K. Berggren, T. Russo, R. Thompson, and staff.
 Through theory and practice students develop self-confidence and competence in researching, organizing, and presenting material to audiences.
 Students give four graded speeches, write short papers, perform speaker evaluations, and engage in other speechrelated activities.
 COMM 203 Argumentation and Debate Fall or summer.
 3 credits.
-T R 10:10-11:25.
+T R 10:10- 11:25.
 P. Stepp.